NBNARADHYA/bosch-inter-iit/README.md

 ### Steps

-1. Make sure you are in the root of the project (i.e., `./bosch-inter-iit/` folder).
+1. Unzip the file `H1_BSC_18.zip`.
-2. Run `docker-compose up --build` to spin up the containers.
+2. Run `cd bosch-inter-iit-production/` to change directory.
-3. Web interface would then be available locally at `http://localhost:3000`
+3. Run `docker-compose up --build` to spin up the containers.
-4. For help, run the command `docker-compose -h`.
+4. Web interface would then be available locally at `http://localhost:3000`.